Lateral epicondylitis is pain over the outside of the elbow. It is also called tennis elbow, but tennis isn't the only cause.

 - Pressing on the outside of the elbow

-The doctor will ask about your symptoms and health history.
-You may also be asked about your recent physical activity.
+The doctor will ask about symptoms and past health.
+They may also ask about recent physical activity.
 A physical exam will be done.
-It will focus on the elbow.
+The doctor can often make the diagnosis based on this.

 - Physical therapy to help with strength, flexibility, and range of motion